 Very important for a city trip in general, but especially for Lisbon, are very comfortable shoes.

-Since the city is built on seven hills, it is constantly going up and down steeply.
+Since the city is built on seven hills, you will be walking on steep paths going up and down.